 The links on the left menu offer information on teaching and supporting student's with various disabilities.
-Each link introduces the condition/diagnosis/difficulty, and goes on to explore how these may influence a student's academic performance and participation in college life.
-The purpose of this information is to raise awareness of the challenges that can be experienced by student's with disabilities.
+Each link introduces the condition/diagnosis/difficulty, and goes on to explore how these may influence a students' academic performance and participation in university life.
+The purpose of this information is to raise awareness of the challenges that can be experienced by students' with disabilities.

 Each section suggests ways in which you, as a member of staff, can support student's with disabilities.
 Bear in mind that these are general guidelines, and that every student is different- the difficulties and strategies identified are not exhaustive.

-This information is available to download in a Disability Awarness booklet by clicking this link.
+This information is available to download in a by clicking on this link for the Disability Awareness booklet.